marklagendijk/node-toogoodtogo-watcher/README.md

        │   config.json
    ```
 2. Copy the [config.defaults.json](https://github.com/marklagendijk/node-toogoodtogo-watcher/blob/master/config.defaults.json) to `toogoodtogo-watcher/config.json`.
 See above for instructions on how to configure the application.
+3. Use the command as explained under 'Docker run' above to login using the configured email address.
-3. Create a file `docker-compose.yaml`
+4. Create a file `docker-compose.yaml`
    ```yaml
    version: "3"
    services: